 The latest information from the Livestock Auctioneers’ Association (LAA) is that “the Sale of Primestock, Cull animals and Store stock is still permitted” – the sales of calves would fall under the stores category.

 Full information and further advice regarding livestock markets can be found here.

-Commercial producers can already use the Signet website to find the latest breeding information for individual cattle and sheep or search for cattle and sheep to meet specific farm breeding objectives.
+Commercial producers can already use the Signet website to find the latest breeding information for individual cattle and sheep or to search for cattle and sheep to meet specific farm breeding objectives.